-If it’s too much like hard work to read all the posts (and there are eighteen of them), a summary of how redemption in BATB compares with 50 Shades is your too-long-didn’t-read, sparks notes, summary of the key points from each.
+If it’s too much like hard work to read all the posts a summary of how redemption in BATB compares with 50 Shades is your too-long-didn’t-read, sparks notes, summary of the key points from each.
 You can then dip into the ones that interest most.
 Otherwise, feel free to browse the index below.

 1. Redemption is beautiful love, not beastly suffering (lighter read)